giandy98/Analysis-of-Consumer-Complaints/README.md

-# Analysis-of-Consumer-Complaints
+# Consumer Complaints Analysis
-Analysis of Consumer Complaints
+Consumer Complaints Analysis

 This project consists of modifying a spreadsheet on complaints from customers of financial companies, structuring it into three main tabs: